Podcast: Download

 Learning to think better is one of the best ways to help ourselves improve the world.

-And now that you’re here, I’m going to treat you to an epic lesson in critical thinking techniques that can:
+And on the basis of all my real world experiences and study of the world’s best critical thinking books, I’m going to treat you to an epic lesson in critical thinking techniques that can:

 This final benefit is especially important if you find yourself forgetting information.
 And on this page you’ll even learn more about how to remember the steps involved in thinking more critically.

-9 Types Of Critical Thinking That Help Lifelong Learners Outperform Their Competition
+9 Types Of Critical Thinking That Help Learners Outperform Their Competition

 That means that critical thinking cannot stand on its own.
 It has to also include analytical thinking and creative thinking.